dOpensource/dsiprouter/docs/command_line_options.rst

 help|-h|--help                        List all of the options
 ===================================   ======================================================================

-Refer to :ref:`installing.rst` to get the complete one line version of the command.
+Refer to :ref:`installing_dsiprouter` to get the complete one line version of the command.

 To start dSIPRouter: